On this page

 - Fertility Services

-- changes in membership of ’s governing body
+- there are changes in membership of your governing body

-- police investigations related to the service or the premises where services are delivered
+- there are police investigations related to the service or the premises where services are delivered

-- death of a person to whom you provided services that is required to be reported to a coroner under the Coroners Act 2006.
+- a death occurs of a person to whom you provided services, that you have reported to a coroner under the Coroners Act 2006.
+Under the Coroners Act 2006, the death must be reported to a coroner.

-Please ensure you take the time to familiarise yourself with the full details of section 31 of the Act, which details the information that must be provided.
+Please ensure you take the time to familiarise yourself with section 31 of the Act on the NZ Legislation website , which details the information that must be provided.